robrollback/profyle_benchmarking/02_benchmarking_SVs.md

     translocations and 86% (6) inversion.
 Union of calls pulls in numerous FPs, so filter for 2+ callers greatly improved precision with minor reductions in TPs (4 Del, 1 (and only) Ins, and 1 TRA)
-3. The addition of GRIDDS in the full ensemble of all callers (MGLDW) was of no added value.
+3. The addition of GRIDSS in the full ensemble of all callers (MGLDW) was of no added value.
 The number of TPs remained the same and the FPs increased.
 4. Using the two most performant callers GRIDSS and manta was indeed